Withdrawal and Refunds

 To start the withdrawal process, access myCentennial and follow these steps:

-Access our Virtual Registration Services in just 5 Easy Steps!
+Access CASS - Centennial Access to Student Service in just 5 Easy Steps!

 - Log in to myCentennial